-We are grateful for our two Divisional Elders who guide and support the Seven Oaks School Division community.
+We are grateful for our Elder Mary Courchene and Elder Dan Thomas, SOSD's Divisional Elders, who guide and support the Seven Oaks School Division community.

 Miigwech, Elder Mary Courchene and Elder Dan Thomas, for your gifts that have supported the creation of this new place of learning.